 I remember the first real conversation we had about it.

-Because what I had heard all evening from grown adults was a lot of attitude, sarcasm, and straight-up condescension.
+Because what I had heard all evening from grown adults was attitude, sarcasm, and straight-up condescension.

 He shrugged.
-“That’s just the way she is. “
+“That’s just how they are. “

 When I gave him a look, he added, “It’s a Northern thing, we just talk differently to family.”